InterlaceProject/ASIMVagrantEnvironment/README.md

 ## Stopping

-To stop a executing script call
+To stop an executing script call

 ```bash
 stop.sh